 The HVO Board of Directors provides essential guidance and oversight of the organization.
-You can also view members of our program committees, which oversee the development and maintenance of HVO’s programs and projects.

 Helen Cherrett currently serves as a Consultant for Global Affairs for the American Dental Association (ADA) after recently retiring as the Senior Director for the ADA Division of Global Affairs.
 She received a Master of Arts in History, with a concentration in Cross-Cultural Diversity from the University of Wisconsin-Madison.
 She has also received a diploma in teaching English as a foreign language.
 Ms. Cherrett had been with the ADA for over 25 years, spearheading their work in international development.
 She has served as staff liaison to HVO since the ADA became a sponsor of the organization in 1990.